mathis2001/Androholic/README.md

 ## Disclaimer

-This tool have been designed only for pentesting and private usage!
+This tool have been designed only for pentesting and to test your own apps, DO NOT USE IT ON APPS THAT YOU DOES NOT OWN!

 ## Install